-Fig. 4 shows the storm characteristics for each storm plotted against the ensemble mean value of all the products.
+Fig. 4 shows the characteristics for the last storm leading up to the landslide event plotted against the ensemble mean of all the products.
 Included are values for all the landslide sites and for the verified locations alone.
-The IMERG products tend to measure higher peak hourly intensities, which is likely at least partially due to the shorter 30-minute time step.
-However, the higher peak intensities are more clearly reflected in longer return periods, which are based on hourly durations at the shortest.
-MRS and NLDAS-2 seem to have even lower return periods among the verified locations, suggesting that these products have difficulty detecting high return period precipitation consistently.
+The IMERG products generally report higher peak hourly intensities, which is likely at least partially due to the shorter 30-minute time step.
+However, the higher peak intensities are more clearly reflected in longer return periods, which are based on hourly durations or longer for comparison with the NOAA Atlas.
+MRMS and NLDAS-2 seem to have even lower return periods among the verified locations, suggesting that these products have difficulty detecting high return period precipitation consistently.

-In general there appears to be good agreement among products on the depth and duration of storms, with the exception of outliers below 10mm of total depth.
-Among the verified locations, there are fewer low depth or duration values that are either outliers or near to the mean, suggesting that low measurements may be due to variation in precipitation within the range of the location error.
+In general there appears to be good agreement among products on the depth and duration of storms, with the exception of outliers below 10mm of total depth—which is a fairly modest storm depth.
+Among the verified locations, there are fewer low depth or duration values that are either outliers or near to the mean, suggesting that low measurements may reflect limitations in the GLC location accuracy for sites with only ‘approximate locations’.

 Figure 4: Storm characteristics vs. the ensemble mean as measured by each product along with trend lines.